algofoogle/tt08-vga-fun/docs/info.md

 There is a digital control block which can be [controlled by the state of the `ui_in` pins](https://github.com/algofoogle/journal/blob/master/0215-2024-08-21.md#explanation-of-digital-block-control-inputs) at reset.
 It has various test modes -- some of which are sensitive to changes in `ui_in` *after* reset -- and also a pass-through mode (i.e. digital input code on `ui_in` passes directly through to all 3 DACs, live).

-Here are some of the test patterns it can produce, but note that the image probably won't be this clear because of: (a) poor matching; and (b) slew simulated to be worse than 40nS will lead to a little bit of horizontal smearing:
+The figure below shows some of the test patterns it can produce, but note that the image probably won't be this clear because of: (a) poor matching; and (b) slew simulated to be worse than 40nS will lead to a little bit of horizontal smearing:

 ![Some example VGA patterns](./tt08-patterns.png)